 The verdict this week related to the death of Jordan Neely on a New York City subway train underscores the urgent need for change in how we respond to the unmet mental health and housing crises.
 When the immediate response to a mental health crisis is excessive force by a member of the public, resulting in death, it is clear that our system is broken.

 We believe that true public safety is achieved not through force, but through compassion and support.
-Until we prioritize access to housing and services in our country, more people will be subjected to violence under the guise of public safety.
+Until we prioritize affordable housing and services in our country, more people will be subjected to violence under the guise of public safety.
 The common-sense and compassionate public safety response recognizes the critical role of stable housing and support services in helping people and communities thrive.

 We call on Governor Hochul and Mayor Adams to take action on their commitments to invest in affordable housing, breaking the cycle of violence in the name of public safety.
 With this they can take decisive steps to honor Jordan Neely and achieve justice for him and public safety for all people.